 The refresh rate is usually measured in hertz (Hz) and as it’s supposed to be, the higher the number the more times per second the monitor refreshes.
 For example, if a monitor has a refresh rate of 60 Hz, it actually means that the screen is going to redraw 75 times per second exactly.

-Refresh rate may be alternatively referred to as scan rate, frame rate, horizontal scan rate, frequency, or vertical frequency etc.
+The refresh rate may be alternatively referred to as scan rate, frame rate, horizontal scan rate, frequency, or vertical frequency, etc.

-The refresh rate for display depends on the monitor and video card used and the graphics setup that you have.
+The refresh rate for display depends on the monitor, video card, and graphics card setup that you have.
 You can always change the refresh rate whenever you want of the “display properties“.
 But keep it in your mind that if you change the refresh rate to such a setting that the display or video card doesn’t support, the display might go blank or the image may become distorted.
 So essentially it is recommended that before changing the settings, you should consult the display and video card manuals to determine the supported refresh rates.

 - You may or may not see advanced display settings.
 If you see it, click on it; if not, find display adapter properties and click it.